Facilitated drum circles for all ages, groups, & venues. Parties, events, & churches, to seniors, special needs groups,

 and how similar they are.
 It's a pretty fascinating interview.
 (It's 30 minutes long -- a 12MB mp3)

 My Other Book About The Acting Biz, "An Actor's Face" - $6

 As I'm sure you're aware, many musicians, singers, dancers, and other artists, cross over into the acting business.

-My other book is titled, "An Actor's Face" - It's on Amazon Kindle for $6 & in the bookshare program.
+My other book is titled, "An Actor's Face" - It's on Amazon Kindle and Barnes & Noble Nook for $6.
 Have a look at

 my actor page, & see some of the kinds of roles you end up doing as a working actor.
 I got all the glamour stuff.